datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

        print("Hello World!")
 ```

-2. Edit the `greet.py` script to import the `say` module and call the `hello` function:
+2. Create a script called `greet.py`, which imports the `say` module and calls the `hello` function:
 ```python
 import say
 say.hello()
 ```
-3. Run the `greet.py` script in a shell as before.
+3. Type `python greet.py` in a shell and press Enter.

 `@script`